dagmawibabi/ScholArxiv/README.md

 ![](assets/screenshots/ScholArxiv.png)

-**ScholArxiv** is a Flutter application that allows users to search and view academic papers from the arXiv repository.
-This app provides an aesthetic and minimal interface to access, view, and bookmark academic papers.
-Users can also download and view papers offline.
+**ScholArxiv** is an open-source aesthetic and minimal app that allows users to search and view, bookmark and share, download and read summaries of academic papers from the arXiv repository.

 ### Features

 📚**Read Papers**: Read entire papers in detail within the app.

 🔖**Bookmarks**: Save your favorite papers for quick access.

 📝**Paper Summaries**: View brief paper summaries.

 🔎**Search Academic Papers**: Search for papers using keywords, titles, authors and abstract.
 If no keyword is provided the app suggests random popular papers.

 ⬇️**Download and Share Papers**: Download papers for offline reading or you can share document links to others.

 ### Dependencies